IamDaedalus/data_structures/README.md

         * IsEmpty   -   This checks if there are still elements in the Stack
         * Init      -   This operation initialises a new Stack

+Dictionary
+    THe dictionary is a data structure that works through a key-value pair system where keys are unique values that act as retrieval points for the associated value.
+It is a provides a good way to search and retrieve data only from its key.
+    A useful implementation of Dictionary is using it in a real world Dictionary implementation or for storing students names and their scores in a school grading system.
+    I'll be implementing the following basic features of the Dictionary data structure
+        * Insert    -   This operation adds a new entry into the Dictionary data structure.
+Before an entry is added we make sure that its key is unique otherwise we don't add
+        * Delete    -   This operation removes an entry from the Dictionary by based on the key of the item
+        * Search    -   This operation searches the entire Dictionary struct for a value based on a key provided
+        * Clear     -   This operation removes every entry in the structure for easy reusability
+        * Update    -   This operation allows changing the value of the key provided so without needing to modify the entire structure.
+This also saves on memory